baychub/cb-gsg/getting-started.md

 	[insert zoomed pic]
 2. Click Tag Statistics.
 ![Dashboard page](https://baychub.github.io/cb-gsg/tag-statistics.png)
 	List of tags is shown in the left column.
-The other columns show readings from the two antennas on each sensor.
+The other columns show readings from each of the two antennas on each sensor.
+The values are signal strength (green from strong, red for weak) and brightness or dimness for time since the last reading.
+3. Click a reading to see the

 ## Viewing RFID data in Other Ways